ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 This section is a summary of parts needed to build the OpenScoutV1.1.
 For a detailed description of each part see [here](./detailed_part_inventory.md).

+## Reviewer note - Known Issues

+These need to be addressed.

+- The specific wheel used has fallen out of production (as of writing its still possible to aquire it through an unusual website)
+- The original adaptor associated with the wheel is in 3rd party production.
+- Hinge seems to be available from aliexpress still, but it going out of production should be planned for just in case
+- The specific terminal blocks from the given link have spotty availabilty

+Temporary suggestions before a solution is chosen:
+- Connecting and splitting wire connections with push connectors instead of the defunct din rail terminal.
+- Instead of using the 12mm to 17mm hex adaptor, stack multiple washers on the outside of the wheel until the screw isn't loose.

+Also, the descriptions of each component are not sufficient.
+- What if a link dies or a storepage closes?
+- How would someone in the future know how to source a replacement part.
+- I recommend detailing and documenting every part [here](./detailed_part_inventory.md), including any plans such as potential 3D printing or local manufacturing blueprint.
+- Some of these links use an amazon link shortener which seemingly has occasional brief outages (or it gets blocked by my browser properties), if they don't work try again a bit later that seems to resolve it.

+In the amended design, measures should be taken to secure future buildability (such as using simpler components, or using 3D printing)

 ## Assembly Tools Required
 These are the tools required.